-The six major banks play a prominent role in the Canadian banking system, each maintaining an extensive and evolving branch network, augmented by automated banking machines, as well as telephone, internet, and mobile banking systems.
-The industry is considered mature with moderate growth, supported by an overall focus on productivity, investments in infrastructure and technology integration.
-Although the major banks offer similar products and services, they compete on offerings, pricing, service models and technology, as well as entering into partnerships and alliances, with a goal of gaining a strategic advantage and serving customers better.
+The financial services industry continues to operate in a highly competitive and rapidly changing environment.
+The six major banks play a prominent role in the Canadian banking system, each maintaining an extensive and evolving branch network, augmented by automated banking machines, dedicated contact centres and digital platforms.
+The industry is considered mature with moderate growth, supported by an overall focus on productivity, continued investments in technology and infrastructure.
+Although the major banks offer similar products and services, they compete on offerings, pricing, service models and digital capabilities, as well as entering partnerships and alliances, with a goal of gaining a strategic advantage and enhancing customer experiences.
 Increased competition is also evident in the drive for scale and operating efficiencies.